fabacab/awesome-cybersecurity-blueteam/README.md

 - [Linkerd](https://linkerd.io/) - Ultra light Kubernetes-specific service mesh that adds observability, reliability, and security to Kubernetes applications without requiring any modification of the application itself.
 - [Managed Kubernetes Inspection Tool (MKIT)](https://github.com/darkbitio/mkit) - Query and validate several common security-related configuration settings of managed Kubernetes cluster objects and the workloads/resources running inside the cluster.
 - [Polaris](https://polaris.docs.fairwinds.com/) - Validates Kubernetes best practices by running tests against code commits, a Kubernetes admission request, or live resources already running in a cluster.
+- [certificate-expiry-monitor](https://github.com/muxinc/certificate-expiry-monitor) - Utility that exposes the expiry of TLS certificates as Prometheus metrics.
 - [kube-forensics](https://github.com/keikoproj/kube-forensics) - Allows a cluster administrator to dump the current state of a running pod and all its containers so that security professionals can perform off-line forensic analysis.
 - [kube-hunter](https://kube-hunter.aquasec.com/) - Open-source tool that runs a set of tests ("hunters") for security issues in Kubernetes clusters from either outside ("attacker's view") or inside a cluster.